TenneyHu/personal_memes/content/_index.md

 ---
-title: "Welcome to Blowfish!"
-description: "This is a demo of adding content to the homepage."
+title: "Holy Lobster"
+description: "A powerful, lightweight website for sharing memes and content."
 ---

-Welcome to my website!
-I'm really happy you stopped by.
+Welcome to Holy Lobster! 🦞

+This is a place where I share my thoughts, memes, and interesting content.
+Feel free to explore and enjoy!